yingw787/tinydevcrm-mvp/WHY.md

-[Pioneer.app](https://pioneer.app/) and [Y Combinator Startup School Winter 2020's Week 1 Group Session](https://www.startupschool.org) that TinyDevCRM's value proposition is not clear, and over my inability to clarify certain selling points and answer questions.
+[Pioneer.app](https://pioneer.app/) and [Y Combinator Startup School Winter 2020's Week 1 Group Session](https://www.startupschool.org) that TinyDevCRM's value proposition is not clear, and over my inability to clarify certain selling points and answer questions on the spot at that time.

+Since this document should be tracked at all times via version control, and the `git` history is open-source, no `'last_modified'` date will be provided at this time.

 ## Product Discovery